Alvacodee/Alvacodee/README.md

 <img align="right" height="150" src="![alt text](image.png)"  />

-Selamat datang di profil GitHub saya!
-Saya adalah mahasiswa Informatika yang sedang mendalami Data Science, Artificial Intelligence/Machine Learning, serta Deep Learning.
-Minat utama saya terletak pada bagaimana data dapat diolah menjadi insight berharga dan diintegrasikan dengan model kecerdasan buatan untuk mendukung pengambilan keputusan.
-Selain itu, saya juga tertarik dengan Software Engineering sebagai fondasi dalam membangun aplikasi yang robust, scalable, dan maintainable.
-Kombinasi dari data-driven approach dan software engineering menjadi fokus saya dalam berkarya di bidang teknologi.
+Welcome to my GitHub profile!
+I'm an Informatics student who interested in exploring Data Science, Artificial Intelligence/Machine Learning, and Deep Learning.
+My primary interest lies in how data can be processed into valuable insights and integrated with artificial intelligence models to support decision-making.
+Furthermore, I'm also interested in Software Engineering as a foundation for building robust, scalable, and maintainable applications.
+The combination of a data-driven approach and software engineering is my focus in my work in the technology field.

+### 💻 Language

 ### 💻 Language
 ###